Safety &

 to safety

-Urbanfloor also has random testing performed on our products by third-party testing agencies here in the United States (Professional Testing Laboratory, Inc. Dalton, GA & Benchmark Holdings LLC.
+Urbanfloor also has random testing performed on our products by a third party testing agencies here in the United States (Professional Testing Laboratory, Inc. Dalton, GA & Benchmark Holdings LLC.
 Eugene, OR ).
 Our products have always met or exceeded the standards.

 See test results from Professional Testing Laboratory, Inc. Dalton, GA